D Blues Scale guitar - lesson 1

 Lesson goals

 Dividing scales into shapes is a standard method for learning them.
-It helps the process of establishing a visual acquaintance over the whole fretboard.
-Lesson 1 focus on the shape 1 played in 10th position, which is natural to start with - the following lessons in this series will focus on the remaining four main shapes.
+It helps the process of establish a visual acquaintance over the whole fretboard.
+This lesson focus on the shape 1 of the D Blues scale played in 10th position.
+The shape is natural to start with.
+It has relatively easy fingerings, partly because the pattern only includes four frets.
+The following lessons in this series will focus on the remaining four main shapes.

 Try to make use of techniques such as slides, bends, vibrato and hammer-ons when improvising with the D Blues scale over the jam track.